nat-kit-kat/nat-kit-kat/README.md

   - 🐍 Python
   - 🕸 Networks

-My main principle in life "Never trust, always verify".
+My main principle in life is "Never trust, always verify".

 So, ✨let's get acquainted, communicate and be friends!✨